-The following are the current (2023) BDVA committee members:
+The following are the BDVA committee members.

-Treasurer: Gareth Boyes BVMS DBR MRCVS
+President: Gareth Boyes BVMS DBR MRCVS

 A partner at Ark Veterinary Centre, his specialisms are in farm animal medicine and surgery in particular bovine reproduction and all aspects of deer work.
 Gareth obtained his Diploma in Bovine Reproduction in 2009.
 He enjoys his deer farm, country pursuits and spending time with his family.

-Secretary: Kit Heawood BVMedSci BVM BVS MRCVS
+Junior Vice President: Kit Heawood BVMedSci BVM BVS MRCVS

 Committee Member: Peter Green BVSc, Cert EO, MRCVS